harshitpaunikar1/Project-12/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to plot the reduced dimensions to show structure or separation in the data, then cleaned up whatever looked confusing or weak from the earlier days.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 Most of the progress here came from patient cleanup more than anything flashy.
 - Deliverable: Ended the day with pCA charts in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2021-03-10 - Day 9: Use-case link

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to explain how the reduced dimensions help analysis or modeling so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
+- Deliverable: Ended the day with use-case write-up in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.